c0mputer-junkie/meal-engine/README.md

 Don't know what to eat?
 No dietary restrictions?
 Use our app!
 Randomly generated recipes including snacks, appetizers, desserts, and meals.

-## In order to use you must have
+## In order to use you must have the following
-NPM Installed, Brew, and compatable browser, preferable Chrome
+NPM Installed, Brew, mongodb, and compatable browse(Pefered Chrome)

 ## How to download and use